The Best Ways to Care for Chapped Lips

 12. Breathe through your nose to keep your lips from drying out.
 Remember the last time you got a cold?
 Because it's hard to breathe through your nose, your mouth and lips dried out.
 So intentionally breathing through your nose is a great way to prevent and care for chapped lips!

 13. Use a lip balm that includes zinc oxide or titanium dioxide to prevent burned, chapped lips.
-"Forget chapping: Lips can age, burn, and get skin cancer just like the rest of the skin," says Dr. Cybele Fishman, a board-certified dermatologist based in New York City, adding that not all SPF products are created equal: "I prefer zinc or titanium to the chemical oxybenzone."
+"Forget chapping: Lips can age, burn, and get skin cancer just like the rest of the skin," says Dr. Cybele Fishman, a board-certified dermatologist based in New York City.
+Not all SPF products are created equal: "I prefer zinc or titanium to the chemical oxybenzone."

 15. To care for chapped lips, use lip balms in pots.
 Avoid sticks.
 Chapped lips heal best when they're moist.
 A lip product that is creamy will penetrate and heal cracks better than one with wax.
 Balms and lipsticks - especially matte and long-wear lipsticks - that come in sticks contain waxes that make lips drier.
 "Dragging a stick across your dry lips, especially one that's not brand new, can only irritate the skin further," says Wu.
 To heal lips more quickly, use lip products with ingredients like shea butter or hyaluronic acid.